timble/kodekit/README.md

 Requirements
 ------------

 * Joomla 2.5 and 3.x
 * PHP 5.2 or newer
 * MySQL 5.x

 Installation
 ------------

-Go to the root directory of your Joomla installation in command line and execute this command:
+Go to the root directory of your Joomla installation in command line and execute these commands:

 ```
+[ -f composer.json ] && composer update
 composer require nooku/nooku-framework:2.*
 ```